Physics has been added to My Courses

 You will also develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of how science works, such as the particles and processes involved in the Large Hadron Collider.

-It is strongly recommended that A-level Mathematics should be taken with this course.
-Students who are not taking an A-level in maths will be required to enrol on a maths course.
+It is strongly recommended that A level Mathematics should be taken with this course.

 Who is the course for?